-Non-surgical methods of healing include steroid injections, anti-inflammatory medication and physical therapy, as well as the most recent advances in regenerative medicine.
+Non-surgical methods of healing include steroid injections, anti-inflammatory medication and physical therapy, as well as the most recent advances in Integrative Treatment.

-Patients and doctors alike hope that the best is yet to come, for who knows what the future development of regenerative medicine may bring?
+Patients and doctors alike hope that the best is yet to come, for who knows what the future development of Integrative Treatment may bring?

 So, what is regenerative therapy for shoulder rotator cuff injuries like?

 The choice of the procedure will depend on the severity of your injury and the opinion of your physician.
-Your doctor will probably combine regenerative medicine injections or PRP injections with physical therapy and medication to help improve your condition and promote the healing of the tendons.
+Your doctor will probably combine Integrative injections with physical therapy and medication to help improve your condition and promote the healing of the tendons.
 The idea is that the substances in the injections may prompt the tissue to heal and regrow itself.

 Waking up to pain, trying to function normally in spite of it and going to bed with pain that’s keeping you up at night – it’s a living nightmare.
 Whether it is a rotator cuff injury or damaged knee cartilage, the condition can drastically affect your quality of life.
 Let us lend you a helping hand and help you find a way out.